 Regular meetings of the trustees are not required to be open to the landowners, so the annual general meeting is the primary opportunity for the landowners to interact with the staff and trustees that operate and govern the improvement district.

 The minutes of a general meeting are public information and may be made available to the property owners.
-Additionally, the annual general meeting minutes, the composition of the board of trustees and data about the improvement district must be submitted to the Ministry of Municipal Affairs and Housing following the annual general meeting.
+Additionally, the annual general meeting minutes, the composition of the board of trustees and data about the improvement district must be submitted to the Ministry of Municipal Affairs following the annual general meeting.

 Audited Financial Statements

 An improvement district must produce financial statements for the preceding year for presentation at the annual general meeting.
 Those statements must be audited by a qualified accountant.
 Additionally, the audited financial statements must be submitted to the Ministry of Municipal Affairs.

 Improvement districts are governed by the Freedom of Information and Protection of Privacy Act.
 Staff must be prepared to provide bylaws, meeting minutes, budgets and the audited financial statements, among other information, when requested by the public.

 However, the improvement district has a responsibility to protect the privacy of the landowners, staff, trustees and other individuals.
 Preparing policies and procedures would ensure privacy of those individuals is protected.